 Today the global workforce is deeply divided.
 And globalization also operates by way of finance - trading in uneven currencies - which has little to do with the workforce.
 A great deal of the economy is digital.
 It is time again to reclaim the General Strike.
-It is being reclaimed by those who have been disenfranchised from the benefits flowing toward the citizen in a socially just state.
-Corporate greed leading to indefinite foreclosures, bailout of banks, 1% against 99%, decimated healthcare, corporatization of education at all levels-leading to exacerbation of student loans, and the destruction of the teaching profession; and a general corporatization of every aspect of life - agriculture, sport - the list goes on.
-Labor joins hands in this redefinition of the General Strike as a collectivity of disenfranchised citizens rather than the chief moving force.
+It is being reclaimed by those who have been disenfranchised from the benefits flowing toward the power of a symbol is infinitely greater than that of a mere fact.
+A fact can seemingly be quickly corrected, with all the service of the corporate sector.

+citizen in a socially just state.
+Corporate greed leading to indefinite foreclosures, bailout of banks, 1% against 99%, decimated healthcare, corporatization of education at all levels - leading to exacerbation of student loans, and the destruction of the teaching profession; and a general corporatization of every aspect of life - agriculture, sport - the list goes on.

+Labor joins hands in this redefinition of the General Strike as a collectivity of disenfranchised citizens rather than the chief had no access to the welfare structure of the state, those who had no part in the state, as the subaltern.
+These were